The-Reuther-Lab/schema_study/README.md

 ## Acknowledgments

-Developed by Keefe Reuther, Assistant Teaching Professor in the UC San Diego School of Biological Sciences.
+Developed by Keefe Reuther and Liam O Mueller, Assistant Teaching Professors in the UC San Diego School of Biological Sciences.
 Special thanks to the members of the Reuther Lab for their support and contributions.